Will-GXZ/House-Monitor-IoT-System/README.md

 # smart-home-sensor-network-system
-This repository contains the source code of a smart home sensor network system created by Xiaozheng and Xiaofei.
+This repository contains the source code of a smart home sensor network system created by Xiaozheng and Xiaofei(Elfie).
 This is also our Master's project.